 Provides guidance on better serving Minnesotans in need of health food through the Supplemental Nutrition Assistance Program.
 The coalition is a public-private partnership working to raise awareness and increase participation in nutrition assistance programs.
 The coalition is comprised of numerous experts from a range of Minnesota organizations.
 More information can be found on the Nutritious Food Coalition webpage.

-Social Security Benefits Advocacy can help people apply for benefits.
-Advocates can help those who receive:
+Social Security Advocacy helps people apply for disability benefits who receive:

 Distributes U.S. Department of Agriculture goods to Minnesotans with low incomes who use on-site meal programs, food shelves and shelters.
 Seven food banks serving Minnesota distribute millions of pounds of food products annually.
 Funds are used to cover costs associated with the distribution of these commodities, including warehousing, transporting, tracking, allocating and providing technical assistance.
 More information is in The Emergency Food Assistance Program DHS-5499 (PDF), or by calling the Office of Economic Opportunity at 651-431-3821.